-June, Rob and I were preparing to attend
+Rob and I were preparing to attend a

-Part of the deal was driving a Bug to
+of the deal was driving a Bug to the

-the event in San Francisco, so for the
+event in San Francisco, so for the better

-changed the oil for quite a while, and
+the oil for quite a while, and a quick

-that.
-I had the time, I might as well
+I had the time, I might as well just

 got a full-flow oil filter system, and